Remote crop monitoring to identify critical areas and take action before it's too late.

 Get a more accurate picture of volumes, timelines, and quality

-Contracts, volumes, and harvest timing: these are decisions made months before the product is ready.
-Basing them on solid forecasts makes the difference between planning with control and playing catch-up.
+Contracts, volumes, and harvest timing: these are decisions made months before the product arrives.
+Basing them on solid forecasts makes the difference between planning with confidence and playing catch-up.
+The service combines historical production data, predictive weather models, satellite imagery, field sampling, and agronomic expertise to generate yield estimates and trackseasonal trends.

 Estimated pre-harvest volumes by variety — fewer discrepancies between the field and the processing plant